 The state’s inheritance laws declare that when a resident passes away, their respective heirs must settle the estate through Georgia probate.
 Probate is a legal process where the court system allocates a deceased person’s assets to the appropriate inheritors.
 Though Probate Court sounds simple in theory, it’s actually quite complex.
 Unfortunately, you cannot collect your share of the money until probate ends, which may not be for months or even years.

 Can I Collect My Inheritance Money in Georgia Sooner?

 At Inheritance Funding, we’ll set you up with a probate advance so you can collect your cash without waiting.
-We’ve streamlined our inheritance process to be as quick and straightforward as possible.
+We’ve streamlined our inheritance advance process to be as quick and straightforward as possible.
 We’ll start by requesting some basic information about your share of the estate, including the amount of inheritance money you wish to receive.
-Then, we’ll walk you through a few quick forms and send you a portion of your share that same day.
+Then, we’ll walk you through a few quick forms and send you a portion of your share as soon as that same day.

 Most Common Questions About Georgia Inheritance Law